TanStack/table/README.md

   thStyle: {}, // style object for the `th` component
   tdStyle: {}, // style object for the `td` component
-  paginationStyle: {}, // style object for the `paginination` component }
+  paginationStyle: {}, // style object for the `paginination` component

+  // Controlled State (see Using as a Fully Controlled Component below)
+  page: undefined,
+  pageSize: undefined,
+  sorting: undefined,
+  visibleSubComponents: undefined
+}
 ```